 THIGH REDUCTION OR LIPECTOMY

 As with the upper arms on those patients who may have experienced excessive weight-loss the upper thigh is a problem area where excess skin and fat cannot be hidden by clothing.
 Liposuction will not solve the patients dilemma and generally the motivation will be high enough to accept the scarring involved with this type of surgery.
 The scar will generally begin in the groin and traverse the inner thigh, running under the crease of the buttock and ending on the thigh.
 Occasionally the scar will need to extend down the inner thigh to above the knee if the amount of excess skin requires this.
 Post-operative scars are more visible on the body than the face.
 Incisions can be hidden by clothing in many circumstances but occasionally the scars will be visible when wearing shorts or bathing costumes.
-This procedure generally requires hospitalisation and the post-operative recovery is a little slower and more uncomfortable than other cosmetic procedures, but the benefits for the patient both psychologically and physically far outweigh the downside.
+This procedure generally requires hospitalisation and the post-operative recovery is a little slower and more uncomfortable than other cosmetic procedures.

 BRACHIOPLASTY (UPPER ARM REDUCTION)